 I am tempted to try P. venusta again and am intrigued by P. berteroniana as well as P. alpestris, they aren’t too huge, can take some minor freezing so I won’t need dedicated full time indoor space for them all winter, so for the most part they can stay out on the covered porch dry.
 These three feature gorgeous, colorful and spiky inflorescences….and yes, those aggressive recurved marginal spines as well.

 The Fascicularia and Ochagavia Question

-If you’re not into blood and guts, consider this genus, as on my scale of one to ten as described above with ten warning of near complete evisceration if one is fool hardy or reckless, this one’s a solid 4, or maybe a 3, dangerous enough but not stupidly so.
+If you’re not into blood and guts, consider this genus, as on my scale of one to ten as described above with ten warning of near complete evisceration if one is fool hardy or reckless, this one’s a solid 4, or maybe a 5, dangerous enough but not stupidly so.
 Fascicularia pitcairniifolia.
 You would think that in a genus composed of one or two species things would be pretty well settled taxonomically, guess again.
 Originally described as F. bicolor it was reclassified as F. pitcairnifolia and later changed back to F. bicolor.
 Subspecies were proposed.
 Changes retracted.
 There are significant differences in the sampled populations, but are they sufficient to constitute separate species???
 Adding confusion at a different level are those who say the species name indicates that it is from Pitcairn Island.
 It is not.
 The specific epithet simply recognizes a similarity to the foliage in genus, Pitcairnia, another Bromeliad member.
 This Fascicularia is from the Chilean Andes, allegedly north of the other Fascicuaria species, F. bicolor which is suppose to be slightly hardier and occurs at least occasionally as an epiphyte!
-F. pitcairnifolia, some botanists have argued possesses thicker, slightly wider leaves. and some minor differences in the timing of flowering and is reputedly slightly less hardy.
+F. pitcairnifolia.
+Some botanists have argued it possesses thicker, slightly wider leaves. and some minor differences in the timing of flowering and is reputedly slightly less hardy.
 The ranges of both overlap Good luck sorting this out.